 With over 40 years in radiology, we pride ourselves in being industry leaders, where our insight, experience and team of expert radiologists offer both our patients and the medical community with exceptional care and services.

 A mammogram is an X-ray that can detect breast cancer even if you have no symptoms or signs of a lump.
 This is without a doubt the way to go for early detection.
-In fact, mammography will detect most breast cancers long before a clinical examination, ultrasound or any other means.

 PET is especially effective in identifying whether or not a cancer is present; in particular lung, head and neck, colorectal, oesophageal, lymphoma, melanoma, breast, thyroid, cervical, pancreatic and brain cancers as well as other less frequently occurring cancers.